dbt-labs/learn.getdbt.com/working_session_guides.md

 2. Write the pivot with some Jinja + SQL (don't address changing payment methods or how to deal with the final column).
 3. Address the trailing comma and set in Jinja.
 4. Use dbt_utils to get column values.
-5. Write a macro OR use dbt_utils pivot function.

-**Facilitation Guide** - The instructor for the Jinja session will get the class started on the first two steps.
+**Facilitation Guide** The instructor for the Jinja session will get the class started on the first two steps.
 Then in breakout rooms, instructors will nominate one students to be the driver for refactoring this query.

 **Step 1: Pure SQL**